shiquda/mcp-youtube/README.md

 # YouTube MCP Server

-Uses `yt-dlp` to download subtitles from YouTube.
+Uses `yt-dlp` to download subtitles from YouTube and connects it to claude.ai via [Model Context Protocol](https://modelcontextprotocol.io/introduction).
 Try it by asking Claude, "Summarize the YouTube video <<URL>>".
 Requires `yt-dlp` to be installed locally e.g. via Homebrew.

 ### How do I get this working?